timothy-leong/alphalove/README.md

     D --> C
     C --> D1
     C --> D2
-    E(etcd)
-    D-->E
 ```
 - The API server exposes HTTP endpoints for users to register/login and add strategies.
 - The SQL database stores user info
 - The NoSQL database stores strategies set by users
 - The scheduler relies on updates from the API server to update its cronjob scheduling.
-It uses etcd as a write-ahead-log to remember its user-to-strategy and strategy-to-schedule mappings in case it needs to restart.
-The scheduler schedules bots to run each strategy at regular intervals.
+It uses a distributed hash table like etcd as a write-ahead-log to remember its user-to-strategy and strategy-to-schedule mappings in case it needs to restart.
+The scheduler pings the bot server to run each strategy at regular intervals.
 - The bot server spawns runners that are initialised with strategies that then trawl the central data pool for profiles.

 ## Description